 - Leading courageously: Leadership demonstrates courage in taking bold steps to advocate for and drive inclusion

-- Promoting social responsibility: Policies & practices benefit the organisation, local community, and society
+- Promoting social responsibility: Policies & practices benefit the organization, local community, and society

-The whole process starts with both the individual employee and their propensity to demonstrate inclusive behaviour along with the organisation and the inclusive climate it creates.
-Defining what DEI-B means to an individual and an organisation, measuring the important factors contributing to that definition, building programmes that address specific targets for improvement, and continuously monitoring and responding to the challenges that surface are all critical.
+The whole process starts with both the individual employee and their propensity to demonstrate inclusive behavior along with the organization and the inclusive climate it creates.
+Defining what DEI-B means to an individual and an organization, measuring the important factors contributing to that definition, building programs that address specific targets for improvement, and continuously monitoring and responding to the challenges that surface are all critical.
 When people feel like they belong, they also feel empowered – and empowerment leads to success.